meetdave3/docStoreAPI/README.md

 ## Usage

-Make sure to have Node.js running on the system
+Make sure to have Node.js running on the system.

-Run `npm install`
+Run `npm install`.

-Once the process is complete
+Once the process is complete.

-Run `node server`
+Run `node server`.

 You will have the API Running.

-To test, navigate to `http://localhost:3004/` on your browser
+To test, navigate to `http://localhost:3004/` on your browser.

 ## Current API Enpoints